SciCatProject/scicat-ingestor/documentation/docs/developer-guide/adrs.md

 Due to all advantages we mentioned above, the maintenance cost considerably reduced.
 It takes less for testing, hence less time to release the software.

+### Configuration

+``online-ingestor`` runs the ``offline-ingestor`` so the configuration of ``offline-ingestor`` can be a subset of the configuration of ``online-ingestor``.

+$Configuration(online) \subset Configuration(offline)$

+However, instead of passing individual configurations to the offline ingestor via command arguments, we simply pass the whole configuration file that `online-ingestor` was called with, to the `offline-ingestor` as it is much easier.

+Because it is not so practical to maintain two different json files when they are almost identica.
+Therefore we compromised to keep only one json file, which has all configuration options both for ``online-ingestor`` and ``offline-ingestor``.

+So the configuration file became union set of two different configurations.

+$Configuration = Configuration(online) \cup Configuration(offline)$

 ### Visualization of Architecture

 !!! note